 1. Efficiency and Accuracy: Automating SCF controls eliminates human errors and reduces the time spent on manually tracking compliance activities.
 It ensures controls are applied consistently across the organization.

-2. Real-time Monitoring: Automation tools allow for continuous monitoring of security controls and policies, ensuring any deviations from compliance or security posture are flagged in real time.
+2. Real-time Monitoring: Automation tools allow for continuous monitoring of security controls and policies, ensuring any deviations from compliance or security posture are flagged in real-time.

 3. Cost Reduction: By automating repetitive tasks such as control assessments, auditing, and reporting, organizations can reduce the cost associated with manual labor and resource allocation.